QuakedK/Oneclick/Oneclick Recommendations.md

 # Optional Things & Features:
-**Important Advice** | For the best and most favorably results, We recommend running Oneclick on a fresh Stock Win 11 install.
+**Important Advice** | For the best and most favorably results, We recommend running Oneclick on a fresh Stock Win 11 22H2 or 22H3 install; not Win 11 24H2.
 This way we can guarantee nothing in your OS could possibly conflict or incorretly interact with Oneclick.
 Although it doesn't necessarily mean you have too.

+**Windows version** |  Win 11 24H2, is entirely glitched and not recommended, check [24H2](https://github.com/QuakedK/Oneclick/issues/4).
+Please Use Win 11 22H2 or 22H3 :)

 **Important Recommendation** | Download [Dcontrol](https://www.sordum.org/downloads/?st-defender-control) & disable Windows Defender and add to the exclusion list.